Sudio Niva true wireless earphones review. How does the Swedish manufacturer’s first true wireless product fare in terms of design and sound quality?

 - The lows i.e. the bass are decent.
-As I said, everything is crisp and clear.
-Quite punchy as well.
-However, some listeners might prefer more kick in this area, or a more encompassing presence.
-(Personally, this area doesn’t really matter to me as I prefer listening to tracks as they were recorded.
-And which audio player doesn’t come with some sort of EQ function nowadays?)
+As I said, everything is crisp and clear, suitably punchy as well.
+That said, some listeners might prefer more kick, or a more encompassing presence.
+Personally, this doesn’t really matter to me as I prefer listening to tracks as they were recorded.
+And which audio player doesn’t come with some sort of EQ function nowadays?

 Noise Isolation/Cancellation, and Battery Life

 The Sudio Nivå is not equipped with noise cancellation but frankly, I feel they are the next best thing.
 This is probably due to the design i.e. the recommended fit, which quite effectively blocks out environmental noise.
 On the subway, the “howl” of the carriage while underground is reduced to a background wooooh.

 As for battery life, I’ve not measured it by the clock but after a whole week of 1-2 hour usage per day, the music’s still going strong.
 Down the road, I think I’d probably just need to recharge the charging case once per week.